Erica-Sq/FoodTruckProject/README.md

 # FoodTruckProject

 # Overview/Description
-		This project was meant to take user input to compile an average rating of the users food truck input.
-Each food truck should be given a unique user ID at the time of input.
-I attempted to use constructors, objects, and encapsulation amongst other topics from the course.
+		 This program allows user input on a variety of characteristics of foodtrucks, then is able to compile the input and provide a processed display.

+		 In order to use this software, a user must input the name, food type, and rating of a food truck.
+Once the user inputs all the information they would like to process, the program returns a menu.
+From this menu, the user is asked whether they would like to see a list of the food trucks, the average rating of food trucks, the highest rated food truck, or to end the program.

+		 This program utilizes object initiation, toStrings, and encapsulation amongst others.
 # Technologies Used
 		Java, OOP, Eclipse

 # Lessons Learned

-I attended the tutoring hours on Saturday.
-I thought I had the program down, and then I got confused and lost along the way.
-I was embarrassed to ask for help until it was too late.
-I then was unable to get back on track.
-My greatest lesson learned wa that I need to just reach out for help.
-I know I could've completed this project if i had simply asked for help.
-I will be asking for help a lot more frequently.

-#
+		I was able to utilize the TA hours after class to reproduce this project, after my first attempt.
+I was also able to recognize the patterns in the code to decipher when methods needed to be used and why.